Donnie's Study Notes

 THE TIMING OF THE VISION

-26 "The vision of the evenings and mornings that has been given you is true, but seal up the vision (It is concluded for now), for it concerns the distant future."
+26 "The vision of the evenings and mornings that has been given you is true (If there is any doubt in your mind concerning the morning and evening vision, it is true!), but seal up the vision (It is concluded for now), for it concerns the distant future."
 (Daniel’s 70th week).

 27I, Daniel, was exhausted and lay ill for several days.
 Then I got up and went about the king's business.
 I was appalled by the vision; it was beyond understanding.
 (The vision of the Antichrist and the end times made him sick).